nacevedo/MandaoDao/README.md

 ## Motivation
 This is a project for a [web development class](http://johnguerra.co/classes/webDevelopment_spring_2018/) in [Uniandes](https://www.uniandes.edu.co).
 The objective is to make a quick project using **Meteor with React**.

+## Contributing
+If anyone wants to give me any help or ideas, you can by making new [Issues](https://github.com/nacevedo/MandaoDao/issues) or a [Pull requests](https://github.com/nacevedo/MandaoDao/pulls).

 # Authors
 Bibiana Gamba 👩🏽‍🎨
 Nicolás Acevedo 👨🏼‍🔬
 Beta versión!
-Please write use to include your city 😉...
+Please write use to include your city in sugestions 😉...

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository has the standard MIT license.
-You can find it [here.](https://github.com/cawolfkreo/exam-web-dev/blob/master/LICENSE)
+You can find it [here.](https://github.com/nacevedo/MandaoDao/blob/master/LICENSE)